How your Council Tax bill is made up

 The offer is the option of an adult social care authority being able to charge an additional “precept” on its Council Tax for financial years from the financial year beginning in 2016 without holding a referendum, to assist the authority in meeting expenditure on adult social care.
 Subject to the annual approval of the House of Commons, the Secretary of State intends to offer the option of charging this “precept” at an appropriate level in each financial year up to and including the financial year 2019-20.”

-The information displayed on the Council Tax bill is prescribed by the Government in the Council Tax (Demand Notices) (England) Regulations 2011 as amended in 2017.
-The county council (as the precepting authority) and the district councils (as billing authorities) cannot vary this prescription.
+The Adult Social Care Precept will still be shown as a separate line on the council tax bill as prescribed by the Government in the Council Tax (Demand Notices) (England) Regulations 2011 as amended in 2017.
+The calculation for Council Tax is shown in the following table:

 The Environment Agency - flood defence levies